 you will frequently be disappointed.
 If you expect that sailors and officers

-will have to act in a crisis situations, they better be highly practiced
+will have to act in crisis situations, they better be highly practiced

-An undertrained, undermanned, fatigue crew is a recipe for disaster.
+An undertrained, undermanned, fatigued crew is a recipe for disaster.
 Your best sailors will decide to leave the Navy rather than facing long hours with little thanks.
 Changing a couple of decades of neglect of our Navy will take more than the list of recommendations I read in the Comprehensive Review of Recent Surface Force Incidents.
-Until more ships and more sailors are supplied, the understaffed, undertrained, under appreciated, under supported, limited surface force that we have today will be asked to do too much with too little.
+Until more ships and more sailors are supplied, the understaffed, undertrained, underappreciated, under-supported, limited surface force that we have today will be asked to do too much with too little.